clvrmktg/highway-code/content/_index.md

 draft = false

 # Page Description
-description = "Clever designs and develops fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
+description = "An accessible guide to safe driving, licensing, and traffic rules in The Bahamas.
+Simple, reliable, and easy to understand for all road users."

 # Hero
-title = 'Bahamas Road Traffic Laws & Highway Code' subtitle = "Your guide to safe driving, licensing, and traffic rules in The Bahamas."
+title = 'Bahamas Highway Code' summary = "Simple, reliable guidance on safe driving, licensing, and traffic rules in The Bahamas — easier to study, easier to use, and accessible to all."

-[hero]
-path = "young-black-woman-blue-hoodie-pointing.jpg"
-alt = "Young Black woman working on a laptop at a colorful café in The Bahamas, sipping coffee and smiling"

 [snapshot]